 From Givanchy’s Hepburn model to those worn by famous women over the years – is the ideal choice for women of all walks of life, as predicted.
 It is the timeless piece of resistance, inspiring designers to keep it classical.

-Little Black Dress should not miss any woman’s wardrobe.
+Little Black Dress 2020 should not miss any woman’s wardrobe.
 It’s the dress that you can rely on any type of event.
-It’s classical, elegant and it’s good for you even if you do not have model measures.
+It’s classic, elegant and it’s good for you even if you do not have model measures.
 The nugget will thin you and never demote.
 In addition, it is easy to access, but here you need to be careful.

 For maximum versatility, choose a midi or knee-length dress, slightly above the knees.
 Opt for a cut in your tone with your silhouette – the pencil gowns are for shoulder pads, so if you want to cover your rounds harmoniously, try an A-type, slightly cambered pattern.
 If you have any doubts about design, just summarize a sleeveless pattern with a round neckline or a lightweight V neck, more delicate.
 Last but not least, do not render the quality of the material, which has to be stiffer, so that it does not become unsightly, does not siphon and ideally does not enter the water.